soar-robotics/soarchain-docs/docs/installation-guide/motus-mini-setup.md

 ### Pairing Motus mini with your mobile phone

-Once you complete ste steps above, please open your ***Motus Secure Provisioning***.
+Once you complete the steps above, please open your ***Motus Secure Provisioning***.
 If prompted, allow your phone’s camera to be used by the app.

 From the ***Motus Secure Provisioning*** app, press  **```Provision Device```**  to start the provisioning and then scan the QR code which can be found inside the Motus mini box.